WHS Students and staff,

 The total number of pages logged on both forms will be tabulated towards our goal of 800,000 pages.

 Click on the appropriate link above to see summer reading recommendations or requirements by class or grade.
-Students taking AP and ECE classes make sure to check the links above for any summer reading requirements and assignments.
+Students taking Honors, AP and ECE classes make sure to check the links above for summer reading expectations and assignments.
 Of course, your reading assignments can be logged toward our summer reading goal, too!

 Email me at nszilagyi@wethersfield.me